inclusive-design/adaptive-palette/docs/TelegraphicMessageTranslation.md

 All generated candidates are retained, including those not selected.
 Comparing the preferred sentence with the alternatives provides useful training data for future model tuning.

-**The most recently spoken sentence becomes the preferred sentence for that message.**
+**The most recently spoken sentence becomes the preferred sentence for that message.** A repeated message is recorded each time it is said, and the translation attaches to its most recent record.

-The log is limited to `maxStoredRecords` entries.
+The log is limited to the top-level `maxStoredRecords` setting in `public/config.json`, which caps every log the application keeps.
 When the limit is reached, the oldest records are removed first.
+Setting it to `0` keeps the feature but stores nothing.

 Data can currently be inspected through browser developer tools.
 No in-application export is provided.